Jimmy Doolittle: World War II, post-raid

 In July 1942, as a brigadier general—he had been promoted by two grades on the day after the Tokyo attack, bypassing the rank of full colonel—Doolittle was assigned to the nascent Eighth Air Force.
 This followed his rejection by General Douglas MacArthur as commander of the South West Pacific Area to replace Major General George Brett.
 Major General Frank Andrews first turned down the position and offered a choice between George Kenney and Doolittle, MacArthur chose Kenney.
 In September, Doolittle became commanding general of the Twelfth Air Force, soon to be operating in North Africa.
 He was promoted to major general in November 1942, and in March 1943 became commanding general of the Northwest African Strategic Air Force, a unified command of U.S. Army Air Force and Royal Air Force units.
 In September, he commanded a raid against the Italian town of Battipaglia that was so thorough in its destruction that General Carl Andrew Spaatz sent him a joking message: "You're slipping Jimmy.
 There's one crabapple tree and one stable still standing."

 Maj.
 Gen. Doolittle took command of the Fifteenth Air Force in the Mediterranean Theater of Operations in November 1943.
-On June 10, he flew as co-pilot with Jack Sims, fellow Tokyo Raider, in a B-26 Marauder of the 320th Bombardment Group, 442nd Bombardment Squadron on a mission to attack gun emplacements at Pantelleria.
+On June 10, he flew as co-pilot with Jack Sims, fellow Tokyo Raider, in a Martin B-26 Marauder of the 320th Bombardment Group, 442nd Bombardment Squadron on a mission to attack gun emplacements at Pantelleria.
 Doolittle continued to fly, despite the risk of capture, while being privy to the Ultra secret, which was that the German encryption systems had been broken by the British.
 From January 1944 to September 1945, he held his largest command, the Eighth Air Force (8 AF) in England as a lieutenant general, his promotion date being March 13, 1944, and the highest rank ever held by an active reserve officer in modern times.